taraojo/products-list-react/README.md

 ### `npm test`

 Launches the test runner in the interactive watch mode.
+You may need to press `a` after this to run all tests.
+There will be 2 error messages logged to the console when the tests to fail the api calls are run.

 ### `npm test -- --coverage`